madprops/clipton/README.md

 Then you can paste it anywhere you want.

-It can delete indidiual items or all items.
+It can delete individual items or all items.

 It has some extra features like joining items.